 In general an inheritance in and of itself is not considered income, so you won't have to report your inheritance on your state or federal income tax return.

-Aside from retirement accounts, if you inherit stocks that are held outside of an IRA or 401(k) or real estate, then when you go to sell the stock or real estate you may have to pay capital gains taxes based on the difference between the inherited value of the property (which receives a "stepped up basis" as of the date of death) versus the sales price that you receive.
+Aside from retirement accounts, if you inherit real estate or any stocks that are held outside of an IRA or 401(k), then in the year when you sell the real estate or stock you may incur capital gains taxes based on the difference between the inherited value of the property (which receives a "stepped up basis" as of the date of death) versus the sales price that you receive.
 For example, if you inherit a house that is valued at $100,000 on the decedent's date of death but you turn around and sell the house for $150,000 a few years later, then you will owe capital gains taxes on $50,000.

 A Note About Gifts and Inheritances Received From Foreigners